 I had a very pleasant surprise to see that Lucy Kay (runner-up in Britain’s Got Talent 2015) was playing the role of the narrator.
 If you don’t know who Lucy is, she is a Soprano singer and an incredibly good one at that.
 Her voice as the narrator was brilliant, and some of the high notes she hit were shocking.
 The emotion she gave throughout the show was 100% and she seemed a genuinely lovely person as she looked after and regularly kept an eye on the children in the choir.
 It didn’t go unnoticed and added that extra bit to the show.

 All the cast were brilliant and had so much energy.
 I don’t know how they can sing, dance and act at the same time and non-stop throughout the show and at the same time remembering all their character changes.
 They were fantastic!

 The show also included a choir of children (Team A & B) which is local to the theatre at the time, and this will change with every theatre on the UK Tour.
 They were all great and gave 100% to the show.

-The set is very simplistic, but the space and props used defiantly make the most out of the set.
+The set is very simplistic, but space and props used defiantly make the most out of the set.
 The Orchestra is one of my favourite things about a show, and I love when a show has a live orchestra.
-I always try to get in Row B or C in the stalls so I can here the Orchestra.
+I always try to get in Row B or C in the stalls so I can hear the Orchestra.
 They really do make the show complete and set the tone for the show.

 I would recommend this show to anyone.
-It is a bible story and some may not like that, but the show is so well put together and the music and acting is brilliant.
+It is a bible story and some may not like that, but the show is so well put together and the music and acting are brilliant.
 If you get chance to see this show on the rest of the UK Tour, I would certainly book on.
 I would love to see it again!